 - It means they agree with the decision they made on the Level 1 Appeal and will not change it. - The letter you get will tell you what to do if you wish to continue with the review process.
-It will give you the details about how to go on to a Level 3 Appeal, which is handled by a judge.

-You may file a complaint with and ask the DMHC for an Independent Medical Review to continue coverage of your health care services.
-Please go to Section 5.4 on page 176 to learn how to ask the DMHC for an Independent Medical Review.
+It will give you the details about how to go on to a Level 3 Appeal, which is handled by a judge. - You may file a complaint with and ask the DMHC for an Independent Medical Review to continue coverage of your health care services.
+Please go to Section E4 on page 175 to learn how to ask the DMHC for an Independent Medical Review.
 You can file a complaint with and ask the DMHC for an Independent Medical Review in addition to or instead of a Level 3 Appeal.

-• Section 8.4: What if you miss the deadline for making your Level 1 Appeal?
+H4.
+What happens if you miss the deadline for making your Level 1 Appeal